Discord Bot Commands You Can Build

 - • Channel: Where to send the welcome message

-- • Message: Custom welcome text (supports variables like [username])
+- • Message: Custom welcome text (supports variables like {username})

 - • Enable/Disable: Toggle on/off

-Reaction Roles Builder
+Reaction Roles Template

 Let users self-assign roles by reacting to a message with emojis.